 Certificate of appropriateness means a certificate authorizing plans for alterations, construction, removal or demolition of a landmark or an improvement on a landmark site.

 Sec.
 58-58.
 Designation criteria.

-(c) The historic preservation commission may adopt specific operating guidelines for landmark and landmark site designations, providing such are in conformity with this article.
+- - (c) The landmark review boardhistoric preservation commission may adopt specific operating guidelines for landmark and landmark site designations, providing such are in conformity with this article.

 Sec.
 58-59.
 Application for designation.